 Karen Pernet is a Licensed Clinical Social Worker, Registered Play Therapist-Supervisor and Somatic Experiencing Practitioner.
 Her focus is on issues as they are experienced in the here and now.
 She considers the power of a caring relationship, gently sprinkled with humor, to be an essential ingredient of the work.
 Karen uses a variety of approaches including play therapy for people of all ages, sand tray, empathic dialogue, experiential exercises to connect head and heart, and trauma therapies.
 Karen's clients range in age from 3 to 80 and she treats individuals, couples, children & adolescents and families.
 When treating families with children from 3 to 12, she often suggests Filial Therapy, a highly effective intervention integrating family therapy, play therapy and parenting which addresses a wide variety of child and family problems and enhances the parent-child relationship.
 Karen provides small group trainings in play therapy, Filial Therapy and sandtray as well as supervision and consultation.
 Her goal as a supervisor is to help new therapists find their professional voice.
 She also offers trainings to agencies.

 Anne-Olivia S. Rose, Psy.D. - Psychologist

 Dr. Rose is a licensed psychologist who specializes in psychological assessments for children, adolescents, and adults.
 She focuses on testing for ADHD, learning disabilities, autism spectrum disorders, and emotional issues.
-Dr. Shelton is also on the training and supervisory staff of the Psychological Services Center in Oakland where she provides clinical and assessment supervision for doctoral trainees and provides training to the legal community on the assessment of adolescents.
+Dr. Rose is also on the training and supervisory staff of the Psychological Services Center in Oakland where she provides clinical and assessment supervision for doctoral trainees and provides training to the legal community on the assessment of adolescents.
 She is also a Vendor Psychologist for the Regional Center of the East Bay where she performs Autism and Mental Retardation evaluation.